 The map on the left lets you bypass the software’s default recommendation and choose a server for yourself.
 Keep in mind that by default PureVPN chooses the fastest server which is often the nearest one.
 When in China I noticed that it kept picking up servers in Hong Kong by default which is not only nearby but also the fact that Hong Kong’s cyberspace is not as rigorously censored as mainland China.

-PureVPN has around 794 servers which are spread across 141 countries and 180 locations around the world.
+PureVPN has over 2000 servers which are spread across 140 countries and 180 locations around the world which is offering a great diversity in the ip addresses.
 Servers are located in Asia, Central America, South America, North America, Europe, Asia, and Africa.
-Now you may think that PureVPN just has servers in countries which perhaps don’t censor or block websites, but you’d be wrong.
+Now you may think that PureVPN just has server locations in countries which perhaps don’t censor or block websites, but you’d be wrong.
 Servers in Russia, Turkey, and China are there just in case you needed them.

 Let us start off by making one thing clear, i.e. whatever VPN service you use, the internet speed will take a hit.
-That hit is a result of the extra security measures employed to encrypt and protect your identity.
+That hit is a result of the extra security privacy measures employed to encrypt and protect your identity and online privacy.
 The vast majority of VPN services make every possible effort to ensure that the hit is as mild as it can be.
 So, unlike what many people will have you think it’s not going to be like using dial-up.

 PureVPN, when compared to other similar VPN services, happens to be much faster.
 So, yes it does live up to the claim of being the fastest in the industry.